metaCluster/metaDocs/docs/intro.md

   - Application managed service dependencies (Application)

 ## metaDocs
-metaDocs is a colletion of multiple Kubernetes Controllers and Operators required by a metaKube framework.
+metaDocs is a collection of multiple Kubernetes Controllers and Operators required by a metaKube framework.

-## metaKube
-A metaKube is a kubernetes cluster used to deploy ***Infrastructure as Kubernetes Manifests (IaKm)***